-LEGO’s tie up with Lucasfilm is probably the most famous and recognizable result of this decision, a concept that mashes together the idea of Star Wars toys with the LEGO Space brand of the 1980s and 1990s.
-It is a range that is so big, it can be difficult to know where to begin…
+LEGO’s tie-in with Lucasfilm is probably the most famous and recognizable result of this decision; a concept that mashes together the idea of Star Wars toys with the LEGO Space brand of the 1980s and 1990s.

 The Original Trilogy